Indomet/indomet.github.io/_posts/2023-06-14-long-term-residence-permit-sweden.md

 <iframe allow="autoplay" height="350" src="//docs.google.com/document/d/1Bn1NQgADnIwM9dPie2o95stzyZlSfMLpTgpeCfrm36I/preview" width="640"></iframe>

-If you are applying as a family, it's a good idea to include employment certificates and salary details for each family member in everybody's documents.
-If any family member already has permanent or long-term residence, it's better to include their salary information since they are part of the family.
+If you are applying as a family, it's a good idea to include employment contract, salary details and bank account statement for each family member in everybody's documents.
+If any family member already has permanent or long-term residence, it's better to include their salary information and bank account statement since they are part of the family.

 ## How to make a payment?